Paint Your Dragon: Analysis

 A common theme to reviews of Tom Holt's works are that his style is comparable to that of Robert Rankin or Terry Pratchett.
 The pace is fast and contains a lot of ideas within its twenty chapters.

+Paul Pettengale reviewed Paint Your Dragon for Arcane magazine, rating it an 8 out of 10 overall, and stated that "His latest - which has the dragon from the 'Saint George and...' combo turn up on a Boeing at Heathrow in human guise, before 'abducting' the reptilian half of a new Saint George and the Dragon sculpture to be erected in the centre of Birmingham - is nothing new in terms of style.
+The jokes, however, are extremely fresh, because the comic element rests in the hilarious situations and the adopted manners of the characters, rather than trying to slot old gags into a new plot.
+Of course, if you're reading Tom Holt at all, you are probably not reading it in an attempt to uncover the plot intricacies and character interaction.
+Oh no, you're reading it to forget about your troubles and have a bloody good laugh.
+And, true to form, Holt does not disappoint with Paint Your Dragon.
+It really is quite superb."

 Tom Knapp of online review site, Rambles, said:

 "Paint Your Dragon is perhaps the most confusing of Holt's numerous novels, but don't assume that makes this any less of a dandy ride.
 Holt juggles dozens of characters and several diverging plot lines with mad abandon, maintaining throughout the book a wild, frenetic pace which makes it hard to put down.
 While he doesn't develop any of this book's characters to the same depth as his usual comedic and lore-saturated protagonists, he flings so many different characters into this one that they achieve an odd sort of shared depth."